Research of the Infrared/Submillimeter Group at MPE

 Water and Organic Molecules in Star-Forming Regions

 Water is one of the most abundant and important molecules in star- and planet-forming regions: it acts as a major reservoir of oxygen, as a gas coolant, and (as ice) assists planet formation.
-Both water and complex organic molecules gas are directly associated with the biology of living organisms on Earth.
-We are using ALMA, NOEMA, Herschel HIFI and PACS, VLT, and soon JWST-MIRI to observe water and organic molecules toward a large sample of protostars.
-These include a wide range of masses and luminosities, from the lowest- to the highest-mass protostars, and a great variety of evolutionary stages, from the first stages of clouds prior to collapse to the last stages represented by pre-main sequence stars surrounded by protoplanetary disks.
-A suite of molecular excitation and radiative transfer tools has been developed.
-The data reveal the physics and chemistry of hot cores and dense irradiated shocks in protostars, and allow us to probe the water reservoir of gas and ice from clouds to disks.
+Both water and complex organic molecules are directly associated with the biology of living organisms on Earth.
+We are using ALMA, NOEMA, Herschel, VLT, and now JWST-MIRI to observe water (including its deuterated form) and organic molecules in both ice and gas toward a large sample of protostars.
+These include a wide range of masses and luminosities, from the lowest- to the highest-mass protostars, and a great variety of evolutionary stages, from the first stages of clouds prior to collapse to the last stages represented by pre-main sequence stars surrounded by disks.
+A suite of molecular excitation and radiative transfer tools has been developed, and many ice spectra have been measured in the Leiden laboratory.
+Together, the data show that water and complex molecules are formed early as ices on the surfaces of grains in cold clouds and are largely preserved in their journey from dense clouds to disks.

 Key publications: